mattdodge/.codes/pages/resume.md

 **Software Engineer**
 June 2008 - June 2010

-HotelReservations.com is a small firm focused on driving traffic to hotel and vacation booking sites through advertisements and search engine marketing.
+HotelReservations.com was a small firm focused on driving traffic to hotel and vacation booking sites through advertisements and search engine marketing.
 {: .smaller}
 </div>